Expecting the Unexpected

 The effective dissemination of information is critical during an emergency.
 As soon

-as possible, the office of public affairs and publications will place key emergency
+as possible, the office of Public Affairs and Communications will place key emergency

 information on the college voicemail system.